Celebrity Case Reports Part 2: Josef Stalin - A dangerous patient

 Terrified to disturb Stalin no one dared to enter.
 It took until 10 in the evening of the next day until guardsmen decided to enter the room, only to find Stalin lying on the floor unconscious, hemiplegic with a hemorrhagic stroke.
 Again no doctor was called – Only thirteen hours later senior specialist finally saw Stalin.

-MRI example of a large hemorrhagic stroke in an “unconscious patient” Based on autopsy reports a similar would have been seen in Josef Stalin
+CT example of a large hemorrhagic stroke in an “unconscious patient” Based on autopsy reports a similar finding (except on the other side) would have been seen in Josef Stalin

 According to reports: The doctors were shaking as they examined Stalin - afraid of being blamed for his demise.